 •Client comfort.
 Clients love the personalized feeling they get when they come through the door.
 They don’t feel rushed through services ar feel like they are just one of 2000 clients.

 •Connection to the community.
-Neighbours often comment that they like the fact that someone on the street is always home and keeps an eye on the neighbourhood.
+Neighbors often comment that they like the fact that someone on the street is always home and keeps an eye on the neighborhood.

 •Confilict with other employees.
 If someone doesn’t do the laundry or seep the studio store I have no one to blame but myself.

 •Complete inventory control.
 I worked at a spa before where the owners would let things like nail polish remover run out on a regular basis.
 It drove me nuts.
 I mean, nail polish remover is essential if you do manicures all day long.

 •Small write-offs to save money.
 As a home-based business, I can write off a small portion of my house utilities.

 •Client loyalty.
 My clients are dedicated to me and my business.
 I have an extremely high number of repeat and regular clients.
 They treat me like family.
 3 years ago I had surgery and a number of clients took the time off to drop off meals from my family!

 •Daycare Savings.
 Because I worked from home my son could just pop off the school bus and come into the house.
 Working from home saved a lot in daycare expenses.